|

 The Majors Currencies

-The most commonly traded are those that are 'liquid' – i.e., those of
+The most commonly traded are those that are 'liquid' – i.e., those of countries

-countries with stable governments, low inflation, and respected central
+with stable governments, low inflation, and respected central banks.
+Over 85% of

-banks.
-Over 85% of all trading activity revolves around the major
+all trading activity revolves around the major currencies – i.e., the U.S.

-currencies – i.e., the U.S. Dollar, Euro, Japanese Yen, British Pound,
+Dollar, Euro, Japanese Yen, British Pound, Swiss Franc, Canadian Dollar, the

-Swiss Franc, Canadian Dollar, the Australian Dollar and the New Zealand
+Australian Dollar and the New Zealand Dollar.
+Forex currency symbols are always

-two letters identify the name of the country and the third letter
+three letters, where the first two letters identify the name of the country and

-currencies along with their symbols are shown below:
+popular currencies along with their symbols are shown below:

 Country |